nicolargo/glances/docs/aoa/wifi.rst

 Wi-Fi
 =====

-* WARNING: The Wifi Python lib (https://pypi.python.org/pypi/wifi) is note compatible with Python 3.
-So the plugin is disable in Glances 4.0 or higher*

 *Availability: Linux*

 .. image:: ../_static/wifi.png

-Glances displays the Wi-Fi hotspot names and signal quality.
-If Glances is ran as root, then all the available hotspots are displayed.
+Glances displays the Wi-Fi signal quality.

 .. note::
-    You need to install the ``wireless-tools`` package on your system.
+    Stats are grabbed from the ``/proc/net/wireless`` file (so Linux only).

 In the configuration file, you can define signal quality thresholds: